Connect with us!

 Closed Monday through Thursday

-Guglielmo Marconi was was always interested in science and electricity, and at the young age of 20 began experimenting with radio waves.
-He eventually created and demonstrated the first radio transatlantic transmission here on the Cape.
-You can see this radio tower here.
+Guglielmo Marconi was always interested in science and electricity, and at the young age of 20 began experimenting with radio waves.
+He eventually created and demonstrated the first radio transatlantic transmission right here on the Cape.
+Learn the story of this revolutionary invention, which ushered in the modern era of communications!

 Image may be subject to copyright